matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 ### Deposit token to Sync

-Moves funds from the ethereum account to the Sync account.
+Moves funds from the ethereum account to the zkSync account.

 To do the ERC20 token transfer, this token transfer should be approved.
 User can make ERC20 deposits approved forever using [unlocking ERC20 token], or the user can approve the exact amount (required for a deposit) upon each deposit, but